-You can serve it like that, and then guests can stir it, and you lose the blue at the bottom and the green becomes more emerald.
+You can serve it like that, and let your guests stir it.
+When they do, the drink will lose the blue at the bottom, and the green becomes more emerald.

 And yes, a regular orange is fine for garnish, possibly even preferable.
-I just ended up snowed in with only Cara Caras on hand, and you don’t let lack of garnish stop you – ever.
+I used a Cara Cara oranges because that’s what I had on hand, and I actually like the look of it quite a bit.

 - 1/2 ounces gin